My Story

 June 2019.
 Began practicing minimalism.
 I started to declutter my life, and carefully choose how to spend my time.
 I’ve become a lot more organized and also became more conscious of how I spend my money.

 March 2020.
-Transitioned from the U.S. Marine Corps.
-Giving up a meaningful and well paying career was not an easy decision.
-Currently, I’m pursuing a couple of different projects and continuing to write, all of which I really enjoy.
+Reached the rank of Captain, and transitioned from the U.S. Marine Corps.
+Giving up a meaningful career was not an easy decision.
+Started pursuing personal projects and continuing to write, all of which I really enjoy.

 Oct 2021.
 Successfully transitioned to software engineering.
 Worked on cool projects like the Super Bowl and educational platforms for kids across America.